novo6123/Data61/README.md

     #### Note:
     tags were normalised for what seemed like errors such as `;:().,`

+## run the project

+1. clone repo & pull branch ('datavis')
+2. open index.html in localhost
+3. click 'Add' to render follow-relationships.
+Continue clicking 'Add' to add more data and render 'tags' graph.
+A table of data is rendered at the bottom

 ## run test

 - have you installed jest? `$ npm i -g jest`